Bhavikom/Android-Basic-Interview-Question-Answer/README.md

 	Declaring the Android API which will be used by the application Holding the library file details linked to the application

+**9. What are the different data types supported by AIDL ?**

+	AIDL or Android Interface Definition Language facilitates the communication between the client and service.
+	Data Types supported by AIDL are as follows:

+	String
+	List
+	Map
+	charSequence
+	INT, Long, Char, Boolean (Java data types)

 **3. What is Application class ?**

     The Application class in Android is the base class within an Android app that contains all other components such as activities and services.